 City staff have reviewed the CIPs to ensure that the construction BMPs and SWQCCP requirements have been incorporated during the design stage.
-The City has also improved interdepartmental communication to facilitate the reporting process for municipal operations.
 (L1)

 The City also requires that CIPs greater than or equal to one acre obtain coverage under the General Construction Permit.
 Staff are aware of this requirement and have, over time, obtained coverage for the projects as needed.